 Garage Door Sales Job Description Template (Free)

 We have an immediate opening for an experienced Garage Door Sales.
-The Garage Door Sales will be responsible for managing a sales territory and creating new service and product accounts.
-As a Garage Door Sales, you retain the relationship between the customer and meet all their garage door requests and ensure that customers receive outstanding customer service from all of the company’s departments.
+The Garage Door Sales will manage a sales territory and create new service and product accounts.
+As a Garage Door Sales, you retain the customer’s relationship, meet all their garage door requests, and ensure that customers receive outstanding customer service from all of its departments.

 Garage Door Sales Duties & Responsibilities:

 - Serve as the leader of the sales process to ensure customer satisfaction.

 - Providing job estimates (service, remodels, and installations)